alykhank/dotfiles/README.md

 .svn-completion.bash
 ```

-- Git submodules will be initialized and updated (currently only Vim plugin manager, Vundle)
+- Git submodules will be initialized and updated recursively (currently only Vim plugin manager, Vundle)

 - All Vim plugins in `.vimrc` will be installed